kaitlynmabshire/Botany563-Final-Project/Reproducible_Script.md

 # Bayesian Inference
 ## MrBayes
+MrBayes is a highly customizable BI software that uses a Markov Chain Monte Carlo (MCMC) algorithm to approximate the posterior probabilities of a tree.
+Assumptions: Likelihood function (substitutions occur under time-homogeneous Poisson process)
+Strengths: Easily operated through command line; can infer ancestral states; accommodates mixed models
+Limitations: More parameters in mixed model leads to slower mixing; does not support multi-threading; often slower than other phylogenetic methods
 ### Downloading MrBayes
 Followed instruction for Mrbayes installation from https://nbisweden.github.io/MrBayes/download.html (06/29/2021).
 MrBayes can be found in desktop/software/MrBayes
 ```